nervosnetwork/rfcs/rfcs/0008-node-discovery/0008-node-discovery.md

 * The node version number is included in the `GetNodes` message.
 * The `Nodes` message is used to periodically broadcast all nodes currently connected.
-* We use `multiaddr` as the format of node addresses (It MUST NOT include `/p2p/` segment otherwise it's considered as *misbehavior* and a low score will be given.)
+* We use `multiaddr` as the format of node addresses (It MUST NOT include `/p2p/` segment otherwise it's considered as *misbehavior* and a low score SHOULD be given.)

-Every time client startup, if PeerStore's address list is empty, it will try to issue DNS requests to initialize address list, if DNS requests failed it will fallback to the hard-coded address list.
+Every time client startup, if PeerStore's address list is empty, it SHOULD try to issue DNS requests to initialize address list, if DNS requests failed it SHOULD fallback to the hard-coded address list.

 ## Discovery Methods
 ### DNS Addresses
-At the first time startup (bootstrap stage), if the discovery service is needed, the local node will issues DNS requests to learn about the addresses of other peer nodes.
+At the first time startup (bootstrap stage), if the discovery service is needed, the local node SHOULD issues DNS requests to learn about the addresses of other peer nodes.
 The client includes a list of seed hostnames for DNS services.

 ### Hard-Coded "Seed" Addresses
 The client contains hard-coded IP addresses that represent CKB nodes.
 Those addresses are used only if all DNS requests failed.
-Once the local node has enough addresses (presumably learned from the seed nodes), the client will close seed node connections to avoid overloading those nodes.
+Once the local node has enough addresses (presumably learned from the seed nodes), the client SHOULD close seed node connections to avoid overloading those nodes.

 ### Protocol Message
 #### `GetNodes` Message